 “Somebody shoot that cunt if she don’t stop that screamin’ down there!”

 The buzzard bluster voice again, coughing, wheezing right outside my door.
 Who were these scuzzballs, what were they doing out there?
 What was I doing in here?
 This was insane, the whole left coast deal, the way it was closing in—stokin’ a Panatella you fat-ass morons.
 Aww, forget this shit, get on back to Moon first thing.
 I propped up against the headboard, cold metal numbing my spine.
-That woman’s screams continued to rattle the window, while jolts of red and blue neon peppered it form the hotel sign two several floors below.
+That woman’s screams continued to rattle the window, while jolts of red and blue neon peppered in from the hotel sign several floors below.
 I counted the light flashes as they filtered through water-stained gauze curtains—anything to keep from up and looking down there.

-Sirens converged on Golden Gate Avenue, out front of the Y; then came one final, horrific scream, then silence.
+Sirens converged on Golden Gate Avenue, out front of the Y; soon came one final, horrific scream, then silence.
 I really did want to look out by now, but my frozen toes still said flat no. Heavy morning, heavy decisions, had to bag some z’s—sink into these measly blankets, hell with the smell.
 Just keep counting the blue-red flashes, I blinked, tune out the police radios, sleep on it, it’ll come clear by sunrise.

 “Bout goddamn time they shut her up…”

 “Musta shoved a big fat dick in her yap.”